valmikroy/tech_notes/Containers.md

-# Control Groups aka GCgroups
+# Control Groups aka CGroups

 What are the containers